NHS Test and Trace protecting each other if you test positive

 - POSITIVE RESULT? – You begin new 10 day isolation and household completes their 10 day isolation.

 - NEGATIVE RESULT? – Your household stops isolating if they do not have symptoms.
 You keep self - isolating for the rest of the 10 days from when you were last in contact with the person who has coronavirus – as you could get symptoms after being tested.

 Relevant data sharing agreements are in place between Public Health England and Surrey County Council to support the programme.
-Privacy notices for COVID-19, the Local Tracing Partnership and Customer Services have been updated.
+Surrey County Council privacy notices for COVID-19, the Local Tracing Partnership and Customer Services have been updated.

 Beware of scams.
 We will never ask you to dial a premium rate number, make a payment, supply your bank details, or provide information such as your social media identities or login details.
 Trading standards has seen a significant increase in Coronavirus related scam complaints since the start of the pandemic.
-More information about scams and how to report a scam can be found on the Rogue traders scams and cold callers webpage.
+More information about scams and how to report a scam can be found on the Buckinghamshire and Surrey Trading Standards Rogue traders scams and cold callers webpage.

 Low income financial support if you are asked to self-isolate

 If you're asked to self-isolate by NHS Test and Trace and you're on a low income, unable to work from home and will lose income as a result, you may be entitled to a payment of £500 from your local authority under the Test and Trace Support Payment scheme.
 The scheme will run until 31 March 2021.

 More information about the scheme can be found on the Gov.uk web pages Test and Trace Support Scheme Financial Claiming.